paulwratt/IchigoJam-BASIC-english/RPi-save-files.md

 In the `rpi-tools` folder there are some utilities to access, load and save `*.bin` files.
 They are written for BAS by Michel Haardt (of _cpmtools_ fame), and ANSI BASIC interpreter.

-You can get an armv7 binary or compile an uptodate version of BAS fom either [my standard repo](https://github.com/paulwratt/bas-2.5-plus) or [my enhanced repo](https://github.com/paulwratt/bas-2.5-pw).
+You can get an armv7 binary or compile an up-to-date version of BAS from either [my standard](https://github.com/paulwratt/bas-2.5-plus) or [my enhanced](https://github.com/paulwratt/bas-2.5-pw) repo.
 The enhanced `BAS-2.5-pw` supports some other things like 256 colors (with `$TERM` set to `xterm-256color` or `fbterm`).

 # RPi Save File Tools

-You can you the following info to rewrite the `rpi-tools` in another language, like Python, or as a shell script (if you are confident).
+You can use the following info to rewrite the `rpi-tools` in another language, like Python, or as a Shell Script (if you are confident).

-I have tried to keep the command format as close to IchigoJam BASIC as possible. `ij_save` will ignore lines that dont start with a number If the save file does not exist then it is created.
-If for some reason your save file ends up being larger than 1024 bytes, delete it first before creating it again. `ij_file` requires the `nkf` package, it converts a text file to _Shift-JIS_, the format of chracater codes used by IchigoJam BASIC.
+I have tried to keep the command format as close to IchigoJam BASIC as possible. `ij_save` will ignore source code lines that do not start with a number.
+If the save file does not exist then it is created.
+If for some reason your save file ends up being larger than _1024 bytes_, delete it first before creating it again. `ij_file` requires the package `nkf`, which can convert a text file to _Shift-JIS_, the format of character codes used by IchigoJam BASIC.

-If the source text file only contains ASCII characters thess than 127 (english), it does not need to be converted first.
-I am not sure about Phonetic Chinese, Mongolian or French, which are only available via Firmware upgrades on IchogoJam (please let me know), but it will follow the same rules (with special characters needing to be remapped).
+If the source text file only contains ASCII characters less than 127 (english), then it does not need to be converted first.
+I am not sure about Phonetic Chinese, Mongolian or French, which are only available via Firmware upgrades on IchogoJam (please let me know), but they will follow the same rules, with special characters needing to be remapped.

 ```
 ./ij_files.bas [<path> [<save number> [<last save number>]]]